Our commitment to racial equity

 3. We convene local school systems, colleges and universities, governments, nonprofits, businesses and others to drive systemic change through initiatives like the Petersburg City + Schools Partnership and the Workforce Partnership Team.

 4. We lead programs that empower individuals and provide knowledge and support to close the opportunity gap for underserved families in our region.
-These programs include Kindergarten Countdown Camp, Volunteer Income Tax Assistance and more.
+These programs include Volunteer Income Tax Assistance and more.

 Racial Breakdown of Population Served